IlkomUNJ/io-uring-reverse-engineering-team_2/source_information.md

 ### notif.c
 Manages notifications for io_uring operations.
 Implements various notification mechanisms for completion events.
 Coordinates signaling between kernel and userspace when operations complete.

+### opdef.c
+Defines all the supported io_uring operations and their handlers.
+Think of it like a registry where all the operation types and corresponding functions are listed.

+### openclose.c
+Handles async file open and close operations.
+This includes the whole lifecycle from opening to closing a file via io_uring.

+### poll.c
+Implements polling operations for file descriptors through io_uring.
+It works in a similar way to epoll or poll system calls but fully async.

+### register.c
+Takes care of registering various resources (like buffers or file descriptors) so they can be reused more efficiently during I/O operations.

+### rsrc.c
+General resource manager for io_uring.
+It helps allocate, track, and clean up resources.
+It’s like a layer of abstraction to keep resource usage clean and efficient.

+### rw.c
+Implements the main read and write operations.
+This is where actual file I/O happens.
+It includes various optimizations for speed and low latency.

+### splice.c
+Implements zero-copy data movement between file descriptors using splice.
+So data can move directly between two FDs (like a pipe and a file) without bouncing through userspace.

+### sqpoll.c
+Handles submission queue polling using a kernel thread that continuously checks for new submissions.
+This helps reduce latency since it avoids user-to-kernel context switches.

+### statx.c
+Implements statx, which gives detailed file metadata.
+It's like an advanced version of stat, done asynchronously through io_uring.

+### sync.c
+Takes care of sync-related operations like fsync and fdatasync.
+It ensures that data actually gets written to disk.

+### tctx.c
+Manages task contexts, meaning it keeps track of each thread or process using io_uring, and their associated state.

+### timeout.c
+Implements timeouts for requests.
+This includes setting up timers and canceling operations if they take too long.

+### truncate.c
+Allows file truncation like changing a file's size to happen asynchronously through io_uring.

+### uring_cmd.c
+Implements a way to send custom device commands through io_uring.
+This lets apps talk directly to devices using custom formats.

+### waitid.c
+Handles asynchronous waiting on process state changes, like when a child process exits.
+It ties process monitoring into io_uring’s async model.

+### xattr.c
+Implements async operations for extended file attributes — basically file metadata beyond the standard stuff.
+You can get, set, or list these attributes.

+### zcrx.c
+Optimizes data reception in networking by doing zero-copy.
+This speeds up receiving data by skipping unnecessary memory operations.

 ## Headers
 ### advice.h